Metal–organic framework: Homochiral MOFs with interesting functionalities and reagent-accessible channels

-Homochiral MOFs have been made by Lin and coworkers using 2,2′-bis(diphenylphosphino)-1,1′-binaphthyl (BINAP), 1,1′-bi-2,2′-naphthol (BINOL) as a chiral ligands.
+Homochiral MOFs have been made by Lin and coworkers using 2,2′-bis(diphenylphosphino)-1,1′-binaphthyl (BINAP) and 1,1′-bi-2,2′-naphthol (BINOL) as chiral ligands.
 These ligands can coordinate with catalytically active metal sites to enhance the enantioselectivity.
 A variety of linking groups such as pyridine, phosphonic acid, and carboxylic acid can be selectively introduced to the 3,3′, 4,4′, and the 6,6′ positions of the 1,1'-binaphthyl moiety.
 Moreover, by changing the length of the linker ligands the porosity and framework structure of the MOF can be selectively tuned.

 Postmodification of homochiral MOFs

 Lin and coworkers have shown that the postmodification of MOFs can be achieved to produce enantioselective homochiral MOFs for use as catalysts.
-The resulting 3D homochiral MOF {[Cd3(L)3Cl6]• 4DMF • 6MeOH • 3H2O} (L=(R)-6,6'-dichloro-2,2'-dihydroxyl-1,1'-binaphthyl-bipyridine) synthesized by Lin was shown to have a similar catalytic efficiency for the diethylzinc addition reaction as compared to the homogeneous analogue when was pretreated by Ti(OiPr)4 to generate the grafted Ti- BINOLate species.
+The resulting 3D homochiral MOF {[Cd3(L)3Cl6] • 4DMF • 6MeOH • 3H2O} (L=(R)-6,6'-dichloro-2,2'-dihydroxyl-1,1'-binaphthyl-bipyridine) synthesized by Lin was shown to have a similar catalytic efficiency for the diethylzinc addition reaction as compared to the homogeneous analogue when was pretreated by Ti(OiPr)4 to generate the grafted Ti- BINOLate species.
 The catalytic activity of MOFs can vary depending on the framework structure.
 Lin and others found that MOFs synthesized from the same materials could have drastically different catalytic activities depending on the framework structure present.

 Homochiral MOFs with precatalysts as building blocks

 Another approach to construct catalytically active homochiral MOFs is to incorporate chiral metal complexes which are either active catalysts or precatalysts directly into the framework structures.
 For example, Hupp and coworkers have combined a chiral ligand and bpdc (bpdc: biphenyldicarboxylate) with Zn(NO3)2 and obtained twofold interpenetrating 3D networks.
 The orientation of chiral ligand in the frameworks makes all Mn(III) sites accessible through the channels.
-The resulting open frameworks showed catalytic activity towards asymmetric olefin epoxidation reactions.
+The resulting open frameworks showed catalytic activity toward asymmetric olefin epoxidation reactions.
 No significant decrease of catalyst activity was observed during the reaction and the catalyst could be recycled and reused several times.
 Lin and coworkers have reported zirconium phosphonate-derived Ru-BINAP systems.
 Zirconium phosphonate-based chiral porous hybrid materials containing the Ru(BINAP)(diamine)Cl2 precatalysts showed excellent enantioselectivity (up to 99.2% ee) in the asymmetric hydrogenation of aromatic ketones.